Research projects

 Project Description:

-Project partner TRG (The Turbidites Research Group), is a Joint Industry Project run for over 30-years from the University of Leeds.
+Project partner TRG (The Turbidites Research Group) is a Joint Industry Project run for over 30 years from the University of Leeds.
 It has specialised in academic-industry knowledge exchange, research and innovation on deep water sediment laden density driven flows with the global energy industry.
-Through the TRG, the student will have opportunity to engage with a wide range of research and industry partners, including through biannual (international) workshops.
+Through the TRG, the student will have the opportunity to engage with a wide range of research and industry partners, including through biannual (international) workshops.

 Training and development